uuuloon/uuuloon.github.io/_pages/about.md

 I am currently applying for Fall 2026 M.S. programs in the US, with a focus on robotics and embodied intelligence.

-Previously, I recieved my B.Sc. in Mechanical Engineering from <a href='https://www.ntu.edu.tw/english/'>National Taiwan University.</a>
+Previously, I recieved my B.Sc. in Mechanical Engineering from <a href='https://www.ntu.edu.tw/english/'>National Taiwan University.</a> During my undergraduate studies, I focused on mechanical design across various robotic systems, including wind-powered vehicles, UAVs, a billiard robot, tank reconstruction (simulation), and a FRC Robot (as a team mentor).